OWASP/www-chapter-newcastle-uk/tab_currentevent.md

 **23/02/2021** 1900 - 2030 Online

 Our first event of 2021 and we're back with two great talks.
+Tickets are available on our meetup event [page](https://www.meetup.com/OWASP-Newcastle-Chapter/)

 ### Talk 1